 Retired Professor, Department of English, University of Oregon

 Senior Finance Manager, Levi Strauss & Co.

 Retired Sr. Associate Dean and Chief of Operations, College of Arts and Sciences, UO.

 Lending Systems Manager, VP, Umpqua Bank

 Key Staff Contacts

-St. Vincent de Paul’s staff of more than 400 does the everyday work of making local communities better places to live.
-Here is our senior staff.
-To contact a member call 541.687.5820 and ask for the person by name.
+St. Vincent de Paul’s staff of more than 700 does the daily work of making local communities better places to live.
+Below is a list of our senior leadership with direct contact information.
+To contact any other employee, please call 541-687-5820 and ask for the person by name.

 (541) 687-5820 x153

 (541) 687-5820 x162